 Every summer, Stanford Economics hosts a series of workshop sessions in economic theory and mathematical economics.
 This program is known as Stanford Institute for Theoretical Economics (SITE).

 Each SITE session combines leading senior researchers in the topic area with economists newer to the field who would benefit from attending.
-We make a special effort to identify those economists and offer additional assistance to attend.
+We make a special effort to identify those economists and offer assistance to attend.
 With oversight from the SITE Director, Avner Greif, sessions are organized in a decentralized fashion by small groups of economists and other SITE associates, along with selected senior collaborators from outside Stanford.